-I, non-Resident) am a relative /friend (circle one) of Name of Resident(s)/Applicant(s) , and I reside at Address of Non-Resident By signing below, I (non-Resident) agree to re move the Pet from Resident's unit and accept full responsibility for the Pet identified in Section ns I and II of this application in the event of an emergency or if the Resident is unable to care f for the Pet.
-I certify that the information in Section III of this application is true and correct to the best of my knowledge.
-Printed Name of Non-Resident: Signature of Non-Resident: Date: Telephone Number of Non-Resident: is true and correct to the best of my/our knowled to have the Pet removed in the event that I/v identified above cannot be reached or is unable Printed Name(s) of Resident(s) / Applicant(s): Signature(s) of Resident(s) / (Applicants(s) Date: Telephone Number of Resident(s) / Applicant(s ): Printed Name of Manager: Signature of Manager: Date: Telephone Number of Manager:
+I,, (non-Resident) am a relative /friend (circle one) of Name of Resident(s)/Applicant(s) , and I reside at Address of Non-Resident remove the Pet from Resident's unit and accept full responsibility for the Pet identified in Secti ons I and II of this application in the event of an emergency or if the Resident is unable to care e for the Pet.
+I certify that the information in Section III of this application is true and correct to the e best of my knowledge.
+Printed Name of Non-Resident: Signature of Non-Resident: Date: Telephone Number of Non-Resident: is true and correct to the best of my/our knowl nt(s)) certify that the information in this application edge, and I/we agree that Management is authorized I/we cannot care for the Pet and the non-Resident ole to remove or care for the Pet.
+Printed Name(s) of Resident(s) / Applicant(s) ; Signature(s) of Resident(s) / (Applicants(s) Date: Telephone Number of Resident(s) / Applicant c(s): Printed Name of Manager: Signature of Manager: Date: Telephone Number of Manager: